Ryuker/mongodb-docker-starter/README.md

-# mongodb-docker-starter
+# Express MongoDB CRUD Boilerplate
-Starter for an express server connecting to a local mongo database in docker for easy setup
+Starter for an express server connecting to a local mongo database in docker for easy setup.

 **Uses:**